Skip to content

 Leah Myers is the 2021 recipient of the Washington Council of Lawyers Legal Services Award.
 Through her work at the Landlord and Tenant Branch of the D.C.
 Superior Court, at the D.C.
 Bar Pro Bono Center, and her current work at Legal Counsel for the Elderly, Leah has aimed to improve access to our legal system for low-income D.C. residents, and has been incredibly successful in this pursuit over the past seventeen years.

-Photo: Susie Hoffman Headshot
+Photo: Susie Hoffman headshot

 2021 Presidents Award Recipient: Susie Hoffman